frankhecker/gettingdatacoursera/CodeBook.md

     * STANDING
     * LAYING
-* Measurement: A character string identifying the measured variable, with possible values as described below.
+* Measurement: A character string identifying the measured variable, with possible values as listed below.
-* Mean: The mean of all values for the measured variable for the subject and activity in question.
+* Mean: A numeric value that is the mean of all values for the measured variable for the subject and activity in question.

-The variables (in the third column) for which means were calculated (in the fourth column) are as follows; the names are based on the variable names in the original data set:
+The variables (in the third column) for which means were calculated (in the fourth column) are as follows; the names are based on the variable names in the original data set, as discussed above:

 * tBodyAcc_mean_X: Mean of body linear acceleration in the X direction.
 * tBodyAcc_mean_Y: Mean of body linear acceleration in the Y direction.